shirakurak/pipe/README.md

 ## Remark

 This repository is not uploaded to any static site.
 It is intended to be read on GitHub for simplicity (and tediousness).
+If you want to know the latest documentation, you can check it by looking at the [commit history](https://github.com/shirakurak/pipe/commits/main).